-We live in a the sunny side of the United States and it is the perfect time of the year to teach kids about nature.
-My three year old daughter loves to touch and smell flowers wherever she can find one.
-Her grandma have a wide collection of beautiful flowers from her garden that she can take care of.
-I am sharing today our Montessori botany flower unit and activities at home with my three year old daughter Audrey.
+We live in a sunny side of the United States where you can grow variety of flowering plants that needs a direct sunlight in regular basis.
+Spring and summer is the perfect time of the year to expose our little ones to the breathtaking beauty of nature.
+My three-year old daughter loves to touch and smell flowers wherever she can find one.
+Her grandma has a wide collection of beautiful flowers from her garden that she can take care of.
+I am sharing today our Montessori botany flower unit and activities at home together with my daughter Audrey.

 Some of the links in the post below are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 Please check out my disclosure policy for more details.

 Flower Puzzle Presentation

 First, I introduce a single flower to a child.
-I present this flower puzzle and show her one by one the parts of a flower such as: stem, petal, pistil, and stamen.
-It is best to use the three period lesson so the child will easily remember each part of the flower.
+Presenting a real flower is better.
+I show this flower puzzle and present one by one the parts of a flower such as: petal, pistil, sepal and stamen.
+It is best to use the three period lesson so the child will easily get the concept of each parts of the flower.
+You can present the basic parts of the flower when presenting to a three year old.
+In my case, I have a three year old and the efficient way to learn the basic flower parts is to isolate the difficulty or start from the easy ones.
+You can begin to include other parts of the flower once the child is ready so as not to overwhelmed him/her.

 - Bird of paradise